Best snorkelling and camping sites at Cape Range (part 2)

 Blue spotted ray

 Bluespotted Fantail Ray is a shy creature living on the ocean floor, often found in shallow waters and lagoons.
 Its length is about 70cm, including the tail.
 It is quite a common marine creature in Ningaloo Reef.
+We have seen quite a lot of them.
+They are fun to watch.

 Some more colourful tropical fishes